 - Equipment gets vandalized, property gets damaged, and things get stolen.
 Even an old iron cook stove in a cabin can disappear.

-- Landowners don’t like to clean up garbage left behind by trespassers.
+- Landowners don’t like to clean up the garbage left behind by trespassers.

-- In a rare case, there might be a Marijuana grow-op on the land.
+- In rare cases, there might be an un-legal grow-op on the land.

 As a property owner, I’ve seen it all

-There was an incident years ago at the Creighton Valley Ranch when young people drove up our forest trails when we weren’t home and their vehicle got stuck.
-Trying to hike down the mountain at night without a flashlight one of the girls fell and strained her ankle.
-We didn’t hear the knock on the door at 3 am and didn’t know search and rescue was on our property until we got up in the morning.
+There was an incident years when young people drove up our forest trails when we weren’t home and their vehicle got stuck.
+Trying to hike down the mountain at night without a flashlight one of the girls fell and sprained her ankle.
+We didn’t hear the knock on the door at 3 am and didn’t know search and rescue were on our property until we got up in the morning.

 I always thought that it was a bit extreme how we try to enforce the No Trespassing laws in Canada.
 All the years as a landowner in the North Okanagan, I tried to keep people off my property in a nice way and didn’t enforce it with signs.